PX4/PX4-user_guide/en/debug/swd_debug.md

 ## Debug Probes for PX4 Hardware

-Flight controllers commonly provide a single debug port that exposes both the [SWD Interface](#debug-signals) and [System Console](system_console).
+Flight controllers commonly provide a [single debug port](#autopilot-debug-ports) that exposes both the [SWD Interface](#debug-signals) and [System Console](system_console).

-There are several debug probes that are tested and supported:
+There are several debug probes that are tested and supported for connecting to one or both of these interfaces:

-- [SEGGER J-Link](probe_jlink.md): commercial probe, no built-in serial console, requires adapter.
+- [SEGGER J-Link](../debug/probe_jlink.md): commercial probe, no built-in serial console, requires adapter.
-- [Black Magic Probe](probe_bmp.md): integrated GDB server and serial console, requires adapter.
+- [Black Magic Probe](../debug/probe_bmp.md): integrated GDB server and serial console, requires adapter.
-- [STLink](probe_stlink): best value, integrated serial console, adapter must be soldered.
+- [STLink](../debug/probe_stlink): best value, integrated serial console, adapter must be soldered.

 An adapter to connect to the debug port may come with your flight controller or debug probe.
 Other options are given below.

+## Debug Adapters

 ### Holybro Pixhawk Debug Adapter